 What any code means will ultimately rely on the specific model of your mini split system.
 You can review your manual to find a guide for what each code means.
 You can also trust the HVAC pros at Air Concepts of Middle Georgia.
-Our technicians are trained to learn these codes in order to ensure prompt mini split repair in Middle Georgia.
+Our technicians are trained to learn these codes in order to ensure prompt mini split repair in Milledgeville and Middle Georgia.
 Give us a call at 478-200-5689 to request an appointment.

 Common Lennox Mini Split Error Codes

 While error codes will differ from model to model, there are some codes you’ll be more likely to come across.
 To identify what your error code may mean, ask yourself the following:

 - Is your model a mini split air conditioner or a mini split heat pump?

 - Are there other signs of what malfunctioned?
 A loud noise coming from a specific component, for example.